Story Arcs: Definitions and Examples of the 6 Shapes of Stories

 This is the plot structure Gustav Freytag was interested in when he coined the plot structure now known as Freytag’s Pyramid (contrary to popular belief, Freytag’s Pyramid is not a universal structure for plot, but a description of a single arc).
 For more on this literary concept (and how it’s since been misunderstood), see our full Freytag’s Pyramid guide here.

-The Icarus arc, named after the Greek story about a boy who escapes imprisonment on an island by constructing wings made of wax but who ultimately falls into the sea after flying too close to the sun, is one of the most popular story arcs.
+The Icarus arc, named after the cautionary Greek story about a boy who escapes imprisonment on an island by constructing wings made of wax and ultimately flies too close to the sun, is one of the most popular story arcs.

-Examples of the Icarus story arc includes:
+Examples of the Icarus story arc include:

 - Hunger Games by Suzanne Collins